nogipx/licensify/bin/README.md

 - All dates should be in ISO format (YYYY-MM-DD).
 - For production scenarios, it's recommended to use p384 or p521 curves for a higher level of security.
 - License requests contain a device hash, which allows binding licenses to specific devices.
 - License requests are encrypted using the public key and can only be decrypted with the corresponding private key.
+- JSON output files can be used for integration with other systems or for automated processing.